laurelkeys/gsoc-2020/gsoc-final-report.md

 ## New Post-Processing Stages
 This year I was really excited to have been selected by [appleseed](https://appleseedhq.net/) – an open source rendering engine designed for animation and visual effects – to participate in [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#5361208732942336) (GSoC).

 [My project focused on](https://github.com/laurelkeys/gsoc-2020/blob/master/gsoc-proposal.md#synopsis) extending appleseed's stack of post-processing stages – which previously consisted of only two: a Render Stamp, to add text information, and a Color Map stage for visualizing relative luminance – with a good number of high-quality post-processing effects, aimed towards artists.
-Post effects are image filters and transforms frequently used by artists to make their renders more realistic or stylized.
+Post effects are image filters and transforms, frequently used by artists to modify their final renders, making them more realistic or stylized.

-I set out to implement four new image effects as post-processing stages – [Vignette](https://en.wikipedia.org/wiki/Vignetting), [Bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect)), [Tone Map](https://en.wikipedia.org/wiki/Tone_mapping), and [Chromatic Aberration](https://en.wikipedia.org/wiki/Chromatic_aberration) – alongside improvements to [appleseed.studio](https://appleseedhq.net/docs/appleseed.studio.html), appleseed's standalone GUI lookdev application.
+I set out to implement four image effects as new post-processing stages – [Vignette](https://en.wikipedia.org/wiki/Vignetting), [Bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect)), [Tone Map](https://en.wikipedia.org/wiki/Tone_mapping), and [Chromatic Aberration](https://en.wikipedia.org/wiki/Chromatic_aberration) – alongside improvements to [appleseed.studio](https://appleseedhq.net/docs/appleseed.studio.html), appleseed's standalone GUI lookdev application.

-For further details, you can check out my [original proposal](gsoc-gsoc-proposal.md), as well as my [weekly progress reports](gsoc-weekly.md).
+For further details, you can check out my [original proposal](gsoc-proposal.md), as well as my [weekly progress reports](gsoc-weekly.md).

 ![](misc/images/finalreport/studio%20interactive%20preview%20demo.gif)
 *Showcase of the interactive preview of effect changes, inside appleseed.studio*